KotlinWang/MoVis/README.md

 ## :newspaper:News

+- **[2025/2/20]** Our article ([*MoVis: When 3D Object Detection is Like Human Monocular Vision*](https://ieeexplore.ieee.org/document/10916602)) was successfully accepted by IEEE Transactions on Image Processing!!!  :tada: :tada: :tada:
 - **[2024/11/12]** We updated the [PyTorch 2.5.1](https://pytorch.org/) environment with the latest cuda release and uploaded the full MoVis code :rocket: .
 - **[2024/9/4]** We uploaded an intermediate version of the MoVis code :smile:.
 - **[2024/3/28]** MoVis Project Creation :sunglasses:.